 Divorce is rarely easy or drama free.
-But, by understanding that you and your ex-spouse ended a relationship with one another and not with your children, you’ll be better able to adapt to the new family dynamics.
+You and your ex-spouse ended a relationship with one another and not with your children.
+There are new family dynamics in place now.

 The key to positive and effective co-parenting is focusing on your children’s happiness, stability, and future well-being.
-Cooperating and communicating makes this process far easier.
+Cooperation and communication make this process easier.
 Through this partnership, your kids learn that they are not responsible for the divorce and that you will always love them.

 They will be less confused about homework issues, schedules and activities, appropriate behaviors, consequences, and rewards.
 It will also curtail, “Mom/Dad let me do it.
 I hate you!”